Shimizuro/genshin-impact-low-end-pc/README.md

 9. After the cutscenes are done and you're inside game.
 Press ESC from keyboard and Navigate to Settings in-game.
 Change Language to English as shown in Video.

-10. Install Cloudflare_WARP_Release-x64.msi and then launch it, after that you see a cloudflare icon on the buttom right side > click that and then Click the "Connect" Button to decrease ingame PING
+10. Download/Install https://1.1.1.1/Cloudflare_WARP_Release-x64.msi and then launch it, after that you see a cloudflare icon on the buttom right side > click that and then Click the "Connect" Button to decrease Ingame PING

 10. HAPPY PLAYING!
 There's nothing more to do.